MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/feature-updates-and-feature-releases.md

 1. Browse to **SharePoint Central Administration**.
 2. Click **System Settings**.
 3. Click **Feature release preference**, select either **Early release** or **Standard release (Default)**, and then click **OK**.
+4. On each server in your SharePoint farm, run the **SharePoint Products Configuration Wizard** to ensure all features recognize the new feature release preference.

 > [!NOTE]
-> On each server in your SharePoint farm, run the **SharePoint Products Configuration Wizard** to ensure all features recognize the new feature release preference.
+> There is no `PowerShell cmdlet` to configure the feature release preference at this time.